Probate in Canada: What is probate, how much does it cost and how do I plan for it?

 • Lifetime Gifting – Gifts made during your lifetime no longer belong to you and cannot form part of your estate subject to probate.

-• Joint Ownership of Assets7 – Joint Tenancy with Right of Survivorship (JTWROS) is a form of asset ownership, which allows two or more individuals to collectively own an asset.
-Transferring your assets into JTWROS may allow the asset to pass directly onto the surviving joint tenant(s) upon your death without forming part of your probate estate.
+• Joint Ownership of Assets7 – Joint Tenancy with Right of Survivorship (JTWROS) is a form of asset ownership, which allows two or more individuals to collectively own an asset like real estate or a non-registered investment account.
+Transferring your assets into JTWROS may allow the asset to pass directly onto the surviving joint tenant(s) upon your death without forming part of your estate subject to probate.

 • Beneficiary Designations8 – Naming beneficiaries other than your estate on registered accounts (e.g., RRSPs, RRIFs and TFSAs) and life insurance policies may allow those assets to pass outside of your estate directly to your designated beneficiary without requiring probate.

-• Implementation Costs – When implementing some probate planning strategies, such as inter vivos trusts or multiple Wills, professional assistance is highly recommended and the anticipated probate fee savings may not justify the implementation cost.
+• Implementation and Ongoing Administration Costs – When implementing some probate planning strategies, such as inter vivos trusts or multiple Wills, professional assistance is highly recommended and the anticipated probate fee savings may not justify the implementation or ongoing administration costs.

 • Insufficient Estate Liquidity – By inadvertently transferring all liquid assets outside of your estate to save on probate fees, this can pose a problem if your executor lacks funds to administer your estate and pay distributions in your Will, creditors, taxes, or other liabilities.

-While some probate strategies in Canada offer the potential to save on probate fees, it's essential to recognize that there isn't a one-size-fits-all approach to probate planning and every strategy comes with its risks and benefits.
-Avoiding probate fees should not be the driving force of your estate plan and it is crucial to conduct a benefit-cost analysis of any probate planning strategies to ensure that their implementation does not compromise your financial and estate planning goals.
+Wile some probate strategies in Canada offer the potential to save on probate fees, it's essential to recognize that there isn't a one-size-fits-all approach to probate planning and every strategy comes with its risks and benefits.
+Avoiding probate fees should not be the main goal of your estate plan and it is crucial to conduct a cost-benefit analysis of any probate planning strategies to ensure that they support, rather than undermine, your financial and estate planning goals.

 How we can help